 - Filled out the Erasmus Grant Agreement in the exchange portal and uploaded

-- Erasmus Training Contract - Learning Agreement for traineeship - in the exchange portal
+- Erasmus Training Contract - Learning Agreement for traineeship - in the Erasmus Placement Portal.

 - Certificate of Attendance that proves that you have arrived at the host company/organisation